kwayeke/web-git/README.md

       http://vsoch.github.io/web-git?database=hello

-would be passing the variable `database` to the page with value `hello`.
+would be passing the variable `database` to the page with value `hello` (the name of the database).
 We can also specify multiple variables by way of the `&` symbol:

       http://vsoch.github.io/web-git?database=hello&version=2